froggestspirit/SDATTool/README.md

 To make better use of the -or option, first unpack a SDAT, then re-build it with -or.
 After, unpack that new SDAT, and rebuild that new one with -o

+New in version 1.4.0:

+-SSEQ files now convert to MIDI and back.
+This should be a 1:1 conversion, but was only tested on a couple SDAT files

 New in version 1.3.0:

 -Code cleanup/organization